 Here are a few places with clear views of the river:

-Huey’s on the River and Olympia Cafe are two family friendly restaurants with window-adjacent seating, so I’d suggest these two options if you’re toting kids around.
+Huey’s on the River and Olympia Cafe are two family friendly restaurants with window-adjacent seating, so try those spots if you’re toting kids around.

 For the adults, Bar Julian is located in the Eastern Wharf District, and it offers the highest vantage point for ship watching along the waterfront.